-- activities that may pollute water;
+- activities that may pollute water

-- activities that may pollute air;
+- activities that may pollute air

-- storage, transport and disposal of waste;
+- storage, transport and disposal of waste

-- keeping, use and disposal of radioactive substances.
+- keeping, use and disposal of radioactive substances

-Section 13 of the Radioactive Substances Act 1993 (RSA93) makes it an offence to dispose of any radioactive waste, or permit it to be disposed of, unless it is in accordance with an authorisation granted under that Section, or it falls into one of the categories of radioactive waste specifically exempted from the requirements of this Section.
-SEPA is the body in Scotland charged with granting authorisations under Section 13.
+The control over Radioactive Substances, including the disposal of radioactive waste, in Scotland, is exercised via the Radioactive Substances Act 1993 (RSA 93).
+Section 13 of RSA 93 makes it an offence to dispose of any radioactive waste, or permit it to be disposed of, unless it is in accordance with an authorisation granted under that Section, or it falls into one of the categories of radioactive waste specifically exempted from the requirements of this Section.
+Section 14 of RSA 93 makes it an offence to accumulate any radioactive waste, or permit it to be accumulated, unless it is in accordance with an authorisation granted under that Section, or it falls into one of the categories of radioactive waste specifically exempted from the requirements of this Section.
+SEPA is the body in Scotland charged with granting authorisations under Section 13 and Section 14.